 Create 3D scenes using descriptive sentences to make images.
 WordsEye is a must see tool!
 After signing up with email or a Facebook account, use WordsEye on the web or iOS devices.
 There is an intro video that shows exactly how easy it is to use WordsEye.
-Besides a thorough FAQs page, WordsEye also has a YouTube page with several other explainer videos.
+Besides a thorough "About" page (with how-tos and FAQs), WordsEye also has a YouTube page with several other explainer videos, just click the YouTube symbol at the bottom of the home page.
 Keep scenes private, publish to the gallery, or create a permalink (URL).
 A nice feature is that WordsEye will automatically credit you with any scene someone else uses or modifies (and vice-versa).
 If your district blocks YouTube, the videos may not be viewable.

 In the Classroom